wang-chi/xamarin-bluetooth-scanner/README.md

 # xamarin-bluetooth-scanner
+## Plugin
-using Plugin.BLE to scan bluetooth device
+using **Plugin.BLE** to scan bluetooth device

+## Template
 The template is following about https://docs.microsoft.com/zh-tw/xamarin/android/user-interface/android-designer/designer-walkthrough?tabs=windows

+## Platform
-This repo only show bluetooth device scanner on Android
+Although this repo use Xamarin Cross-platform structure but it only shows bluetooth device scanner on Android.

-### Usage
+### Permission
-Please remember to open permission on phone (/setting/application/<XamarinBluetoothScanner>)
+Please allow the permission first time to make sure app is working.

 ### View
 ![init page](/init.png)